sumup-oss/collector/README.md

 ### Problem Statement

 High-quality event tracking data requires contextual information.
-When a user interacts with a page, for example by clicking a button, it is useful to know where this button is located in the application hierarchy to put the event in context.
+When a user interacts with your application, for example by clicking a button, it is useful to know where this button is located in the page hierarchy to put the event in context.
 The larger a web applications grows, the harder it becomes to provide predictable and traceable tracking structures.

 A full example of these challenges is outlined in the [motivation](https://github.com/sumup-oss/collector/blob/master/MOTIVATION.md) document.